golang/proposal/design/draft-workspace.md

 Separating the configurations makes it clear that the `go.work` file takes precedence.

-But regardless of the above it's useful to have a way to specify the path to a different `go.work` file similar to the `-modfile` flag for the same reasons that `-modfile` exists.
+But regardless of the above, it's useful to have a way to specify the path to a different `go.work` file similar to the `-modfile` flag for the same reasons that `-modfile` exists.
 Given that `-workfile` exists it's natural to add a `-workfile=off` option to turn off workspace mode.